 - Smoking around non-smokers, especially in an identified non-smoking area.

-- Engaging a person sexually without his/her permission (verbally, digitally, visually, or by physically touching).
+- Engaging a person sexually without their permission (verbally, digitally, visually, or by physically touching).

 - Insisting on having your way sexually in the face of another person’s “no.”